 Veterinary Hospital Universidad Nacional Autonoma de Mexico, Jardines de San Mateo; Private Practice in Small Animal Behavior, Naucalpan, Mexico

-Use an obedience training program, obedience training does not solve behavior problems by itself and it should not be used as a substitute for a behavioral treatment, but as a support element.(1,2,3)
+Obedience training does not solve behavior problems by itself and it should not be used as a substitute for a behavioral treatment, but as a support element.(1,2)

-Teach the dog to sit and stay using positive reinforcement while relaxing, in a variety of circumstances; this is the foundation for teaching the dog context-specific appropriate behavior; the goal is not to get the dog to sit, sit is just a tool; the goal is teach the dog to relax.(3)
+Teach the dog to sit or down and stay using positive reinforcement while relaxing, in a variety of circumstances; this is the foundation for teaching the dog context-specific appropriate behavior; the goal is not to get the dog to sit or down, sit or down are just a tool; the goal is teach the dog to relax.(1,2,3)

 Ignore attention soliciting behaviors and reward submissive and calm behaviors.